madoar/angular-archwizard/README.md

 ### [previousStep]
 By adding a `previousStep` directive to a button or a link, you automatically add a `onClick` listener to the button or link, that changes your wizard to the previous step.
 This listener will automatically change the currently selected wizard step to the previous wizard step after a click on the component.

+## Example
+You can find an basic example project using ng2-archwizard in the [ng2-archwizard-demo](https://github.com/madoar/ng2-archwizard-demo) repository.
+It illustrates how the wizard looks like and how the different settings can change its layout.